 What has become known as the ‘Horizon IT Scandal’ involves a dispute, between Post Office and a group of Postmasters, which took place over many years.
 It primarily concerned the reliability of the Horizon computer system used in post offices and issues related to Postmasters’ contracts and the culture of Post Office at the time.

 The dispute culminated in civil litigation at the High Court, which concluded after a jointly agreed settlement in 2019.
 Several months later, in 2020, appeals of criminal cases in which Post Office had acted as prosecutor began through the criminal courts.

 We are sincerely sorry for past events and recognise both the impact on individual lives and the length of time many victims have waited for justice.
-Providing compensation is a priority for us and we continue to take determined action to reform our business.
+Providing compensation is a priority for us and we have already offered over £130m and continue to take determined action to reform our business.

 An independent public Inquiry into the Horizon IT scandal was established in September 2020.
 Following a request from its Chair, Sir Wyn Williams, it became a statutory inquiry in June 2021.
 Post Office is fully participating to assist its work.

 In April 2016, a High Court claim was issued against the Post Office by a group of Postmasters.
 A Group Litigation Order (GLO), a process for managing claims by people with similar or shared grievances, was issued by the Court in March 2017.
 This was the culmination of a long-running dispute primarily about the reliability of Post Office’s computer system Horizon and the legal meaning of Postmasters’ contracts.

 Around 555 claimants joined the GLO.
 The litigation was complex and the Court ordered that the case would be heard as a number of trials.
 Two were held before a settlement of the case was jointly agreed in December 2019: